-The University of Cincinnati English & Comparative Literature department is pleased to honor excellent teaching through the student-nominated William C. Boyce Teaching Award.
+The University of Cincinnati Department of English is pleased to honor excellent teaching through the student-nominated William C. Boyce Teaching Award.
 The award commemorates the late Professor Boyce, who was a member of the Department from the 1920s through the 1960s.
 Boyce was recognized by his students, colleagues, and the university for his outstanding classroom teaching.

 In many ways, students are the best authorities on teaching excellence.
 This is your chance to make your voice heard and to help honor your instructor for his or her good work in the classroom.
 All nominations are an honor and can be submitted at any time during the academic year.
 The winning faculty will be recognized at the annual English Department Awards Ceremony in the spring.